Examine the social contexts of education

 The online M.Ed. in Cultural Foundations requires 30 credits of coursework (10 courses).
-Courses for the degree include 9 credits of core Cultural Foundations courses and 18 credits of electives (most in Cultural Foundations with at least one course from outside the major).
-They also include a minimum of 3 credits of research coursework.
+Courses for the degree include 9 credits of major requirement courses and 21 credits of Cultural Foundations electives (other electives with faculty advisor approval).
 M.Ed. students have six (6) years from the term of first enrollment to complete the program.

 |Ohio Residents||Out of State/International*|

 |Per Credit Hour||Per 3-Credit Course||Program Cost||Per Credit Hour||Per 3-Credit Course||Program Cost|